JdeRobot/assets/README.md

 ### ROS Kinetic

-The `kinetic-devel` branch has reached it's End Of Life (EOL) but can still be installed using the command:
+The `master` branch has also been released for ROS Kinetic, however it has reached it's End Of Life (EOL).
+It can still be installed using the command:

 ```bash
 sudo apt-get install ros-kinetic-jderobot-assets